 Recently I had the opportunity to watch the movie The Intern.
-It stared Robert De Niro as a 70 year old retiree looking for more in his life and ends ups getting hired to work for a small start up eCommerce business in his local neighborhood.
+It started with Robert De Niro as a 70-year-old retiree looking for more in his life and ends ups getting hired to work for a small start-up eCommerce business in his local neighborhood.

 However Deniro does something that changes the entire situation, he becomes very helpful.
-More than that he comes into the movie just trying to genuinely help people with the problems in there life.
+More than that he comes into the movie just trying to genuinely help people with the problems in their life.

-In fact in one scene the owner of the start up Ann Hathaway gets so frustrated about a table filling up with junk that De Niro’s character takes notice and the next day when she comes into work she notices that the entire mess has been cleaned up and before you know it De Niro’s character goes from someone who doesn’t fit in to everyone’s favorite employee.
+In fact, in one scene the owner of the start Ann Hathaway gets so frustrated about a table filling up with junk that De Niro’s character takes notice, and the next day when she comes into work she notices that the entire mess has been cleaned up and before you know it De Niro’s character goes from someone who doesn’t fit into everyone’s favorite employee.

 Why did this happen?